Docetaxel (taxotere ®) and cisplatin chemotherapy

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell, even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding

-Some anti-sickness drugs can cause constipation.
-Let your doctor or nurse know if this is a problem.
+Some anti-sickness drugs can make you constipated.
+Tell your doctor or nurse if this is a problem.

 Loss of appetite

-Numbness or tingling in hands or feet
+Numb or tingling hands or feet

-Feeling tired is a common side effect of chemotherapy, especially towards the end of treatment and for some weeks after it’s over.
-It’s important to try to pace yourself and get as much rest as you need.
-Try to balance this with taking some gentle exercise, such as short walks, which will help.
-If tiredness is making you feel sleepy, don’t drive or operate or machinery.
+Feeling very tired is a common side effect.
+It’s often worse towards the end of treatment and for some weeks after it’s finished.
+Try to pace yourself and get as much rest as you need.
+It helps to balance this with some gentle exercise, such as short walks.
+If you feel sleepy, don’t drive or operate machinery.

-Less common side effects
+Less common side effects of docetaxel and cisplatin

 Back to top